Purchasing a Corgi Bliss Puppy

 Now the long wait and excitement begins!
 As you start to prepare your home for your new family member (setting up a designated area for them and puppy-proofing especially), we are spending time imprinting and socializing your pup.
 Due to our strict biosecurity, we do not allow in home visits from people/families that we do not know personally.
 We accept scheduled puppy visitors when the puppies are age 6 weeks and older.

 As the puppies grow, we try to take weekly portraits of them so that you can watch them grow.
 Sometimes we are a bit late, or are busy with life, so are unable to get to the photos right away, but we do try!
 All photos are posted to our facebook page, so please be sure to look there for new photos.
-If you do not have a facebook page, we ask that you create one so that you can view the photos.
-We do not have the time or the internet capacity to upload many photos through email.
+If you do not have a facebook page, you do not need to create one so that you can view the photos.
+We do not have the time or the internet capacity to upload many photos through email unfortunately.
+Usually we make a facebook album for each litter so that the images can be found easily.
+Unfortunatly for facebook pages you can not add videos to photo albums like you can on a personal page, so those can be found loose on the page's timeline.

 As soon as they are old enough, puppies are moved to a small pen in our livingroom (the epicenter of our active home) where they are exposed to life in a household.
 This is when real paper training begins and we start to get an idea for who is who in the litter.
 We get to know their little personalities individually, and they get to start spending time separate from their littermates.
 This is when real confidence starts to build!